 - Take your decorations and arrange them on the top of the cake and dust with icing sugar before you serve.

+Over to you now.
 Have you got a variation to traditional Christmas cake recipes that you like to make?
-Tell us about it in the comments below.
+Have you made a chocolate christmas cake recipe before?
+Tell us in the comments below.